Skip to main content

 What is shortness of breath?

-Shortness of breath is the feeling that you are out of breath, like you can’t catch your breath or that it’s hard work to inhale fully.
+Shortness of breath is the feeling that you’re out of breath, like you can’t catch your breath or that it’s hard work to inhale fully.
 Sometimes, it can feel like tightness around the chest.
 Another medical term for these symptoms is “dyspnea.”

 Feeling short of breath can be normal.
-It can happen, for example, if you’re exercising, you’re at a high altitude, or you’re anxious.
-But if the shortness of breath doesn’t go away when you rest, or you feel short of breath after little or no activity, that’s a sign that something is not right.
+It can happen, for example, if you’re exercising, at a high altitude, or anxious.
+But take note if the shortness of breath doesn’t go away when you rest, or if you feel short of breath after little or no activity.
+These are signs that something isn’t right.

 Shortness of breath can come on suddenly in otherwise healthy people.
 It can also be a part of daily life for many people with a chronic lung or heart condition.